ktorio/ktor-documentation/codeSnippets/snippets/client-custom-plugin/README.md

 ./gradlew :client-custom-plugin:run
 ```

-Each of the installed plugins should add some information to output, for example:
+Each of the installed plugins should add some information to the output, for example:
 - A custom header added to each request.
 - A list of request and response headers.
 - The time between sending a request and receiving a response.